leonardo-blas/usc-tg-24-us-election/README.md

 ## Top chats
 The N top chats---ranked via unique incoming edge count, an influence proxy metric---can be determined using `chats.db` and `get_top_chats.py`.
 The default N is 500, but this can be changed within the script.

+## Acknowledgements
+To all torrent seeders worldwide, thank you for mirroring the dataset!
+It's greatly appreciated!